lucia2007/discover-the-code/README.md

   - The following [tutorial](https://www.youtube.com/watch?v=IFoG8-oAELM) helped me with setting up the pop up modals.
   - The playground structure was inspired by this [project](https://github.com/LudovicLeGuen/Mastermind).
   - I also got inspiration for the button handlers from the [Love Maths Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/78f3c10a937c4fe09640c7c0098d16bd/)
+  - [This](https://www.freecodecamp.org/news/how-to-start-unit-testing-javascript/) and [this](https://solaaremupelumi.medium.com/using-es6-import-and-export-statements-for-jest-testing-in-node-js-b20c8bd9041c) tutorials were used for import of the testing and logic files

 Thank you all for your support and encouragement.
 I couldn't have done it without you.